vives-project-xp/EducationalGame2/README.md

 - Made for kids from age 6-10
 - Involves diffrent minigames

-U start the game on a world full of problems like plastic in the ocean, oil in the ocean , overexplotation of fishes , factory emissions... .
+In our game u start in a world full of problems like plastic in the ocean, oil in the ocean , overexplotation of fishes , factory emissions... .
 Then u can play minigames to solve these problems.
+While solving these problems u get information about the realworld and its climate problems.

 1. Our first minigame is PlasticCatch.
 This involves the player fishing plastic out of the ocean.